voigtjessica/austrian_stenographischen_protokollen_nationalrats/ai_db/readme.md

 This folder will receive the files (speeches) that we filtered with AI/KI terms.
-However, we did not perform any analisys with these speeches, sincethey were not relevant
+However, we did not perform any analisys with these speeches, sincethey were not relevant.
+I also did not upload it here because they are 6.367 elements.
+But if you run the script, this is where they will be saved.